Robert Seymour (illustrator): Death

-Evidence was gathered of the incidents leading up to Seymour's death and this showed that 24 hours earlier, he had called at Dickens's family home and they had discussed the artwork for the chapter on the dying clown story.
-They had a few drinks (grog) then argued, after which Seymour left.
-On the day of his death, Chapman had returned the artwork of "The Dying Clown" (pictured) and had arranged to meet Seymour later that evening.
+On the afternoon of the day Seymour died, publisher Edward Chapman collected the re-etched plate for "The Dying Clown" (pictured) and other etchings for the second Pickwick instalment from Seymour's home.
 Dickens's and Edward Chapman's statements of the incident, (albeit without explanation of how they knew) state that Seymour worked on the new plates well into that night and was found shot the next day.
 Dickens's statement, among others, mentions that he read about the incident in the morning papers.